ronenOptimove/Optimove-APIs/Login-API/README.md

 ## Login API Best Practice & Use Cases

+>**Note:**
-NOTE: Authentication via username and password will be deprecated in January 2024.
+>  - Authentication via username and password will be deprecated in January 2024.
-All new authentication methods should use API Keys in all API requests.
+>  - All new authentication methods should use API Keys in all API requests.

 ### Example 1:
 First time login, saving token in your cache and immediately calling an Optimove API from the cached token